01. The Alpes Vaudoises: Switzerland’s hidden cycling paradise

 Egbert Buursink

-Director of Chalet Royalp and cycling enthusiast, Egbert welcomes guests with professional hospitality and genuine cycling enthusiasm.
-He knows the region's routes intimately and is happy to share his local knowledge, from the best climbs to hidden cafés along the way.
-Thanks to his passion, the hotel is committed to offering cyclists the best possible experience, with tailor-made services: personalized route suggestions, high-end facilities in the bike room, and attentive support before and after each ride, to ensure that every stay is both comfortable and inspiring.
+As Director of Chalet RoyAlp and a passionate cyclist, Egbert welcomes guests with both professional hospitality and genuine cycling enthusiasm.
+He knows the region’s routes intimately and is always eager to share his local knowledge, from the best climbs to hidden cafés along the way.
+Thanks to his passion, the hotel is committed to providing cycling guests with the finest possible experience, offering tailored services such as personalised route suggestions, premium bike room facilities and attentive support before and after every ride, so that each stay becomes both comfortable and inspiring.

 At Chalet RoyAlp, every detail is designed with cyclists in mind.
-Whether you're here for a weekend getaway or a week of training, you'll enjoy five-star comfort combined with professional cycling support.
+Whether you’re here for a weekend escape or a week of training, you’ll find five-star comfort seamlessly combined with professional cycling support.

-Our dedicated bike room provides a safe and professional environment for storing and maintaining your equipment.
-Equipped with video surveillance and a full Park Tool workshop, it is designed to combine practicality and peace of mind.
-A washing station is also available to keep your bike in perfect condition.
+Our dedicated bike room offers a secure, professional environment to store and maintain your bike.
+Equipped with video surveillance and a complete Park Tool workshop, it’s designed for both convenience and peace of mind.
+A bike wash station is also available to keep your bike in perfect condition.

 Sports nutrition

-For optimal performance and recovery, KeFORMA professional sports nutrition products (energy bars, gels, electrolytes, and recovery drinks) are also available for purchase directly at the hotel, ideal for fueling up during your bike rides or replenishing your energy after exercise.
+For optimal performance and recovery, KeFORMA professional sports nutrition products (energy bars, gels, electrolytes, and recovery drinks) are also available for purchase directly at the hotel, ideal for fueling your rides or refueling afterward.

 Laundry service

-Your cycling gear can be washed after every ride, so it's fresh and ready for the next day.
-Simply hand it over to our team: we'll take care of the rest.
+Your cycling kit can be laundered for you after each ride, so it is fresh and ready for the next day.
+Leave it with us and we will take care of the rest.

 Spa & Recovery

-After a day in the saddle, recovery is an integral part of the experience.
-Enjoy full access to the RoyAlp Spa & Wellness Center, including a swimming pool, sauna, steam room, fitness area, and professional sports massages on request.
+After a day in the saddle, recovery is part of the experience.
+Enjoy full access to the RoyAlp Spa & Wellness Centre, including swimming pool, sauna, steam bath, fitness area, and professional sports massages on demand.

 Guided tours & Local expertise